An exciting opportunity has arisen to join the Halton Recovery Team, as Band 6 practitioner.

 Main duties of the job

-The post holder will act as a care co-ordinator and be responsible for a case load of service users who are experiencing severe and enduring mental illness along with relational and emotional issues.
+The post holder will support the Clinical Team Manager in carrying continuing professional and managerial responsibility for their clinical area.
 They will also contribute to maintenance of the overall standards, which will include assessment of need and delivery of care within the context of Effective Care Coordination.

 The post holder will work within an integrated team to ensure continuity of care for service users on their journey through the acute service.
 The post holder will work from within the community environment but be expected to be flexible in terms of delivering care within a variety of settings.